-View a sample Illinois rental application form template below (no sign up).
-Read further down our page to learn more about what’s included on rental applications in Illinois, what information a landlord CAN’T ask for, and what Illinois-specific regulations apply to the rental application process.
+View a sample Illinois rental application form below and read further to learn more about what information should be included on rental applications in Illinois, what information a landlord CAN’T ask for, and what Illinois-specific regulations apply to the application process.

 Click here to view/download the direct PDF file.